AJ_Watt/Getty Images

 • Inferior earning rate for non-travel purchases

-Who should apply: Sign up for the Platinum Card from American Express if you want access to Priority Pass lounges as well as Centurion lounges and Delta Sky Clubs when you fly with Delta.
+Who should apply: Apply for the Platinum Card from American Express if you want access to Priority Pass lounges as well as Centurion lounges and Delta Sky Clubs when you fly with Delta.
 Also consider this card if you want to choose from more international airline partners when it comes time to transfer your miles.
+If you think you can make use of most, or all, the various travel and lifestyle statement credits the card offers, then the Platinum Card is worth your while.

 Capital One Venture X Rewards Credit Card: Best luxury card on a budget

-Why we picked it: The Capital One Venture X Rewards Credit Card offers many of the luxury perks other premium cards do with a reasonable annual fee of $395.
-That makes this a better choice for frequent travelers who are trying to keep credit card expenses as low as possible.
-New cardholders get to earn 10X miles on hotels and rental cars booked through Capital One, 5X miles on flights booked through Capital One and 2X miles on all other purchases.
-The new cardmember bonus is also worth 75,000 bonus miles when you spend $4,000 on purchases within the first three months.
+Why we picked it: The Capital One Venture X Rewards Credit Card offers many of the luxury perks other premium cards do at a more reasonable annual fee of $395.
+That makes the Venture X Card a better choice for frequent travelers who are trying to keep credit card expenses as low as possible.
+New cardholders get to earn 10X miles on hotels and rental cars booked through Capital One Travel, 5X miles on flights booked through Capital One and 2X miles on all other purchases.
+The sign-up bonus is also worth 75,000 bonus miles when you spend $4,000 on purchases within the first three months.

 Pros